Maria Grazia SchiavoSoprano

 • Rossini: Semiramide (title role) – Lausanne Opera

-• Handel: Tamerlano (Asteria) – Teatro alla Scala
+• Handel: Tamerlano (Asteria) – La Scala

 • Donizetti: L’Elisir d’amore (Adina) – Liège, Bari, Angers, Nantes, Rennes